CS222-UIUC/course-project-team-75/README.md

 # Why the project is useful
 Provides a private and secure chat room for communication between users

-# How users can get started with the project
-Check the dating folder in the repository to take a look at all the existing components within the project
+# Provides reproducible installation instructions
+1. Download the repo
+2. Install React into the main folder (The repo does not contain node_modules, as it is too big for github)
+3. Type in npm install firebase into terminal
+4. Create a firebase project and copy the fire-base config file into the one already given
+5. Create the necessary indexes for the Document

 # Where users can get help with your project
 Users can find tutorials or use chat based AI for assistance.